NLnetLabs/unbound/doc/unbound.conf.rst

 interface-automatic: *<yes or no>*
     Listen on all addresses on all (current and future) interfaces, detect the source interface on UDP queries and copy them to replies.
-    This is a lot like :ref:`ip-transparent:<unbound.conf.ip-transparent>`, but this option services all interfaces whilst with :ref:`ip-transparent:<unbound.conf.ip-transparent>` you can select which
+    This is a lot like :ref:`ip-transparent<unbound.conf.ip-transparent>`, but this option services all interfaces whilst with :ref:`ip-transparent<unbound.conf.ip-transparent>` you can select which
     (future) interfaces Unbound provides service on.
     This feature is experimental, and needs support in your OS for particular socket options.